 In Industry and Enterprise Unit 1, you have already undertaken the necessary steps to make broad based career decisions.
 You have identified your career interest areas, your career values and your career abilities.
-The Job Guide, My Future, Career Voyage, and information from universities and TAFEs have been your tools to search out new information and inform yourself of options.
-All of this careers information is held in the Careers Centre.
-You need to revisit this and the experiences you have had in the work place to plan your next two years of education.
+The Morrisby Psychometric Profile that all Year 10 students complete, and information from universities and TAFEs, have been your tools to search out new information and inform yourself of options.
+All careers information is held in the Careers Centre and on the Career Tools Website.
+You need to revisit this, and the experiences you have had in the work place, to plan your next two years of education.
 Remember to choose subjects that interest you, and that you are good at, and those that will lead to the future of your choice.